cmu-rss-lab/rosdiscover-evaluation/README.rst

 experiment.
 The script:

 1. Recovers the architectures of both the buggy and fixed versions, as described in the corresponding `experiment.yml`.
-2. Applies the architectural rule checking to both architectures and outputs any found errors
+2. Applies architectural rule checking to both architectures and outputs any found errors
 3. Summarizes the results.
 The results first print any architecture errors found in the buggy version of the system, followed by any architecture errors in the fixed version.
 If the buggy version contains errors, but the fixed version prints out **NO RELEVANT RESULTS** this means we have succcessfully detected the bug.

-To run RQ3 reproduction on all the systems we detected:
+To run RQ3 reproduction on all the systems where we successfully detected the misconfiguration:

 .. code::